Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • Why does the Council always lump together the Sea World Helicopter operation and The Helitours operation out of Marina Mirage?
 They are two distinct groups, separately owned and with different applications.
 Sea World is attached to, although not owned by an Amusement Park/Theme Park and has been undertaking tourist flips for many years.
 Helitours, Marina Mirage, has terms on it's DNRME lease not allowing this activity and further I believe that you will find that the Council allows only for a Transport Interchange operation, as per also the DNRME Lease. and not joy flight experiences (A to A) which result in 1,000 - 2,000 take-offs/landings per week.
 Further By whom and When was a Material Change of Use (MCU) approvred by GCCC, and if not approved, who should be penalised for allowing a non-conforming activity that causes significant environmental noise and leaded fuel pollution to occur.

-donespey asked almost 4 years ago
+donespey asked over 4 years ago

 This City Plan amendment does not relate to land on which existing helicopter services are located (e.g. Sea World, Marina Mirage) and will not affect the operations of existing, lawful land uses.
 Please contact our Development Compliance team on 07 56675978 with any questions regarding existing helicopter operations at the Spit.